Joe Biden shares his own losses with Parkland victims' families

 But allies say Biden recognizes that the strength of the movement is not in the high-profile names who seek to attach themselves to it.

 "We can beat the NRA," Biden told NBC News as he arrived for the student meeting Friday.
-"We'll do it again, because of these kids," he added.
+"We'll do it again, because of these kids."

+Deutch said he knows the advice Biden will give them, "which is just to keep going.”